 You will be able to get insurance, even if you've been turned down before.

 You are guaranteed health insurance coverage, even if you have a serious or long-term condition, illness or injury.
 It doesn't matter if you've applied before or have been turned down for coverage.

 You may qualify for a break on your insurance premiums.

 Those who make less than four times the Federal Poverty Level may qualify for a break on their insurance premiums.
 Depending on your income and household size, you could pay as little as $0 each month.
 Use our online premium assistance tool to see if you may qualify for premium assistance.

 Many health insurance plans will include broader benefits.

-Check-ups, blood tests and many common treatments will be covered by your insurance at $0 when you go to an in-network provider.
+Preventive and wellness services will be covered by your insurance at $0 when you go to an in-network provider.
 In other words, when you go to the doctor, you won't pay for these services out-of-pocket if you go to a doctor in your network.

-2014 – No more annual limits or lifetime limits on essential benefits
+No more annual or lifetime dollar limits on essential benefits

-Insurance plans cannot put annual limits or lifetime limits on the amount of claims they pay for essential benefits.
+Insurance plans cannot put annual dollar limits or lifetime dollar limits on the amount of claims they pay for essential benefits.

 The new rating factors in the individual and small group market are only based on age, where you live and smoking status.
 Premium is not based on your health.